 Content Map Terms

-A skin or wound culture is a test to find germs (such as bacteria or a fungus) that can cause an infection.
+A skin or wound culture is a test to find germs (such as bacteria, a virus, or a fungus) that can cause an infection.
 A sample of skin, tissue, or fluid is added to a substance that promotes the growth of germs.
 If no germs grow, the culture is negative.
 If germs that can cause an infection grow, the culture is positive.
 The type of germ may be identified with a microscope or chemical tests.
 Sometimes other tests are done to find the right medicine for treating the infection.
 This is called sensitivity testing.

 Some types of bacteria that normally live on or in the body can cause an infection if they go to parts of the body where they are not normally found.
 For example, E. coli bacteria are normally found in the colon and anus.
 But if E. coli bacteria spread from the anus to the urethra, the bacteria may cause a urinary tract infection (UTI).